pgalonza/Notes/content/operations/linux/bash.md

 <command> &> <file>
 ```

-Stderr in stdout of console, stderr in file
+Stderr in stdout of console, stdout in file

 ```bash
 <command> 2>&1 > <file>